+MINIMUM DEVELOPMENT STANDARD

+Location

-MINIMUM DEVELOPMENT STANDARD Location 1.1 1.1 Buffers shall be provided as follows: STREAM MINIMUM BUFFER Identified streams draining 640 acres or greater 300 ft. from the centerline Identified streams draining 320-639 acres 200 ft. from the centerline Identified streams draining 128-319 acres 100 ft. from the centerline Identified streams draining at 64-128 acres 50 ft. from the centerline Identified streams draining less than 64 acres No buffer requirement 1.2 To the extent required to be identified in a Sector Pl stormwater management facilities and water quality within parks, or are subject to a public easement, th measures are permitted within buffer areas s.
-Where stream buffers are located 1.3 Where stream buffers are located within parks, or are acreage. e subject to a public easement, the buffer sh all count towards overall park 1.4 The only exemption to establishing buffers is if the w. designed to convey the 1% AC UD flow.
-The City will professional engineer registered in the State of Texas Il accept the exemption upon receiving signe
+1.1 Buffers shall be provided as follows:

+STREAM MINIMUM BUFFER Identified streams draining 640 acres or greater 300 ft. from the centerline Identified streams draining 320-639 acres 200 ft. from the centerline Identified streams draining 128-319 acres 100 ft. from the centerline Identified streams draining at 64-128 acres 50 ft. from the centerline Identified streams draining less than 64 acres No buffer requirement

+- To the extent required to be identified in a Sector Plan, roads, facilities, structures and improvements such as paths, trails, utilities, stormwater management facilities and water quality measures are permitted within buffer areas.
+Where stream buffers are located within parks, or are subject to a public easement, the buffer shall count towards overall park acreage. - 1.3 Where stream buffers are located within parks, or are subject to a public easement, the buffer shall count towards overall park acreage. - 1.4 The only exemption to establishing buffers is if the waterway is enclosed in a storm drain or is conveyed by an engineered channel designed to convey the 1% AC UD flow.
+The City will accept the exemption upon receiving signed and sealed plans from a professional engineer registered in the State of Texas.